 Cost of Service-Our cost of service increased \$18.2 million, or 41.0%, compared to the twelve months ended December 31, 2021.
 This increase is primarily attributable to opening four de novo centers since the 2021 period and an increase in our same center volumes and revenue.
 Cost of service was 37.2% and 33.4% as a percentage of revenue for the twelve months ended December 31, 2022 and 2021, respectively.
 This increase is primarily due to adding four de novo centers over the prior period.
-Cost of service as a percent of revenue is higher for a de novo center in the first year until the center reaches maturity, which can take up to two years.
 Cost of service was also impacted by clinical additions to our nursing teams.
 These investments will further enhance quality and safety for our patients and better prepare us for future growth in both existing centers and the new centers we are developing.